jiwang6/CyS-431/README.md

 ### Homework 2

-From here on out, I hand wrote my homework
+From here on out, I hand wrote my homework.

 HW-2 focused on mod math and EEA.